 Looking for the best Easter basket ideas for kids?
 Let’s make this super simple.

-From toddlers to big kids, I’ve rounded up Easter basket fillers that work for the whole crew—yes, even my eleven-year-old is still excited for these each year.
+From toddlers to big kids, I’ve rounded up Easter basket fillers that work for the whole crew – yes, even my twelve-year-old is still excited for these each year.

 RELATED: Looking for some Easter themed activities?
 Check out my list of Easter ideas!

-We don’t need more tiny toys or candy in this house.
+We do not need more tiny toys or piles of candy over here.

-And since Easter lands right at the start of spring (at least for us in the Northern Hemisphere), it’s the perfect time to stock up on the warm-weather supplies they’ll use for months.
+Easter lands right at the start of spring (at least for those of us in the Northern Hemisphere), which makes it the perfect time to restock the things kids will reach for all season long.

 What Age Are These Easter Basket Ideas For?

-My eleven-year-old still gets many of these items in his basket—and he’s just as thrilled.
+My twelve-year-old still gets many of these items in his basket, and he’s just as thrilled.
 Why?
 Because things like chalk and bubbles don’t come with an age limit.
 They’re timeless.

 So don’t get caught up in age suggestions.
 Find Easter basket fillers that match your kids’ personalities and interests, no matter how old they are.